 to do an airway clearance technique (such as postural drainage and chest

 percussion) every day.
 PD & P works well when used

 - These techniques are one part of a larger treatment plan

 for cystic fibrosis.

 - You may not notice an improvement in your

 child's lung function right away.
-But studies show that stopping these
+But stopping these

-treatments will cause decreased lung function after 3 weeks in older children
+treatments will cause decreased lung function after about 3 weeks in children

 who have mild to moderate lung problems.1